Skip to main content

 Arithmetic

-Addition requires a common denominator:
+Addition needs a common denominator:

 $$\frac{a}{b} + \frac{c}{d} = \frac{ad + bc}{bd}$$

 Then reduce.
-The implementation:
+In code:

 rat operator+(rat const& rhs) const {